pirafrank/Jekyll-Blue/README.md

 ## Features

-- All features of Jekyll-Now (credits to the author and contributors)
+- All features of Jekyll-Now (credits to its author and its contributors)

-Plus:
+### Plus

 - Completely redesigned home page
+- Full-width navbar
 - Dedicated page for all blog posts
   - Sort posts by date or by category
 - Automatic urls creation with redirect to enabled social networks
   - e.g. yourwebsite.com/twitter automatically redirects to your twitter account, yourwebsite.com/facebook to your facebook profile, and so on.
 Just you set up your social networks in _config.yml file
 - Reach all articles of the same category of the post you're reading with a single click
 - CSS class to support tablets and similar-sized screens
+- Responsive support for videos (HTML5, embedded, YouTube and Vimeo)
 - Sass variables overhaul: easily apply your favourite colors!
   - embedded bootstrap color palette
 - variables to easily change fonts site-wide